 - [1] Office for National Statistics (2021).
-Estimates of the population for the UK, England and Wales, Scotland and Northern Ireland - [2] Office for National Statistics (2020).
+Census 2021 - [2] Office for National Statistics (2020).
 Population projections for Local Authorities: Table 2 2018-based edition - [3] NHS Digital.
 Patients Registered at a GP Practice - [4] Office for National Statistics (2020).
 Population projections incorporating births, deaths and migration for regions and local authorities: Table 5 2018-based edition [5] Office for National Statistics (2021).
 Lower layer Super Output Area population estimates (National Statistics) Mid-2020 edition - [6] Office for National Statistics (2015).
-2011 Census analysis: Ethnicity and religion of the non-UK born population in England and Wales: 2011 - [7] Office for National Statistics (2022).
-Sexual Orientation.
-UK - [8] Projecting Adult Needs and Service Information System - [9] Projecting Older People Population Information System - [10] Office for National Statistics (2021).
+2011 Census analysis: Ethnicity and religion of the non-UK born population in England and Wales: 2011 - [7] Office for National Statistics (2022), Sexual Orientation, UK - [8] Projecting Adult Needs and Service Information System - [9] Projecting Older People Population Information System - [10] Office for National Statistics (2021).
 Population estimates by marital status and living arrangements, England and Wales

-- Office for National Statistics (ONS) mid-2020 population estimates places Swindon Unitary Authority (UA) as home to 222,881 residents[1] and its population is projected to increase by 5% between 2020 and 2030 and by a further 4% by 2040[2].
-As of May 2022, the Bath and North East Somerset, Swindon and Wiltshire Integrated Care System served a total of 251,677 patients[3] registered with Swindon-based GP practices. - The ratio of males (49.9%) to females (50.1%) of all ages is almost equal, similar to the regional and national picture. - The mushroom-shaped population pyramid for Swindon (top left figure) points to the significant proportion of older people[1] and would normally indicate a shrinking population if growth occurs through natural change (births minus deaths) only.
+- Census 2021 places Swindon UA as home to 233,410 residents^[1], with its population projected to increase by 5% between 2020 and 2030 and by a further 4% by 2040^[2].
+As of May 2022, the Bath and North East Somerset, Swindon and Wiltshire Integrated Care System served a total of 258,500 patients^[3] registered with Swindon-based GP practices. - The ratio of males (49.7%) to females (50.3%) of all ages is almost equal, similar to the South West and England. - The mushroom-shaped population pyramid for Swindon (top left figure) points to the significant proportion of older people (15.9% aged 65 and over)^[1] and would normally indicate a shrinking population if growth occurs through natural change (births minus deaths) only.
 However, the net impact of internal and external migration will determine the direction of population growth.
-ONS population projections for all ages[2] suggest that between 2020 to 2040, nearly all of Swindon's population growth will arise from natural change and international migration rather than internal migration. - Between 2020 and 2040, the age structure of the population is projected to change: whilst there is predicted growth in 15-34 year olds, it will be significantly higher in the older age groups (top right figure)[2]. - For the last two decades, Swindon has had a higher proportion of economically active population than the South West or England, and a lower dependency ratio (dependent population to economically active population) than these areas (middle figure)[1].
-However, over the last decade, the dependency ratio for Swindon has been increasing and has been closing the gap with England. - Mid-2020 population estimates for Swindon wards and LSOAs (smaller areas within wards) are mapped on the next slide[5].
+ONS population projections for all ages^[2] suggest that between 2020 to 2040, nearly all of Swindon's population growth will arise from natural change and international migration rather than internal migration. - Between 2020 and 2040 (top right figure), the age structure of the population is projected to change: whilst there is predicted growth in 15-34 year olds, it will be higher in the older age groups[2].